joe851642001/MWAT/README.md

    •	Execute `MWAmp.m` to calculate light amplification from the proximal end of the multimode waveguide amplifier to the distal end.
    •	The resulting field at the distal end should closely resemble the target output field (the phase conjugation of the field `b0` in `b0B_d5.mat`).

-By completing these steps, you should successfully reproduce Fig. 2 in the paper.
+By completing these steps, you should successfully reproduce Fig. 2 in the paper (tested with the current version).
+The entire process typically takes about a week for a 1-meter-long five-mode waveguide amplifier on a standard computer.
 For any questions or discrepancies, please refer to the paper or reach out for clarification.

 To further test the stability of the steady-state solutions of the multimode waveguide amplifier simulated in MWAmp.m, save the steady-state field vector (`b`) as b.mat and the temperature (`T`) and refractive index (`Dn`) profiles as DnT.mat.
 Alternatively, you can download `DnT.mat` from Zenodo (https://zenodo.org/records/14190653).
 Once the files are prepared, run `MWAmp_Prtb.m` to perturb the steady-state solution and evaluate the TMI threshold.
 More details on this procedure can be found in our previous paper: “Suppressing transverse mode instability through multimode excitation in a fiber amplifier” (https://www.pnas.org/doi/10.1073/pnas.2217735120).